 Early Childhood, as well as being a constantly evolving sector, is one that has many divisive topics.
 When passions are high and philosophies are strong, there will be disagreements among your team in relation to practice.
 As an Educational Leader it is up to you to being your team together in their approach, ensuring fluidity through the service environment.
 One way of ensuring you are choosing the best approach to practice is to engage is investigative projects – in the case of early childhood, they could be called ‘pedagogical investigations’.
 When there is debate about approach, or simply a question no-one has a good answer to, why not investigate it for yourselves?
 Pedagogical investigations can use a combination of all the research techniques discussed here (and more) and can be a hugely effective tool in creating a culture of research.

-As EL, you can encourage educators to research and explore together, to find their own answers to questions.
-For example, let’s say your educator can not decide on their approach to attachment in the early years.
+As a leader, you can encourage your colleagues to research and explore together, to find their own answers to questions.
+For example, let’s say a colleague cannot decide on their approach to attachment in the early years.
 Should they engage in primary caring systems or not?
 They could start off answering this question by doing some secondary research into attachment theory, the circle of security, and key person approaches.
 While engaging in this secondary research they could start to collect data on their current practice, taking observations of babies’ reactions and emotional cues at transition times and so on (the ‘look’ stage of the action research helix).
-Then from this combination of secondary and observation research, they could start to discuss their emerging ideas for effective attachments (the ‘think’ stage of the action research helix).
+Then from this combination of secondary and observation research, they could start to discuss their emerging ideas for effective attachments (the ‘think’ stage of the action research helix) using Tapestry Reflections.
 Next they can begin to put these ideas in to action (the ‘act’ stage) and finally reflect on their changes – perhaps sending them back to the beginning of the cycle.
 And finally, once you feel you have answered your question, or achieved you goal, you can draw your conclusions and share them around between your team.

 Research is a huge topic and there are many approaches we have been unable to discuss in this article.
 It is well worth your time to research, research – strange as that may sound.
 The importance of participating in research becomes clear and as you read through the ideas and suggestions presented, some of them you will already be engaging with without even realising what you are truly achieving.
 Making it clear to your educators, as an Educational Leader, how important their own research is, and how valued their opinions and ideas are, will help to keep your team inspired and informed.
 It is through this sort of research that you can start to cultivate a strong sense of professionalism with early childhood educators, who for years have been undervalued and oppressed.
 We are working with children at the most impressionable ages, when their brains are going through sensitive periods of development which will impact their personality, identity and beliefs for life.
 Early childhood education may not get the recognition it deserves from wider society, but it is one of the most important jobs in the world.
 We are raising a future, and if we want that future to be bright, we need to ensure we are giving children the best start in life – and best starts come from best practice, which comes from vigilant research and reflection.